 DCF agents often ask families under investigation to agree to the terms of a document described as a “safety plan” or “service agreement.”
 It is essential to read and understand all the terms in this document before signing because it will become a legally binding contract.

-A DCF lawyer in Milford can explain the language of the document and help decide whether it makes sense to agree to the terms.
+A DCF attorney in Milford can explain the language of the document and help decide whether it makes sense to agree to the terms.
 If parents sign the agreement and violate any of the terms, the violation is considered a breach of contract and can give the agency the right to take unwelcome action against the family.

 Consult an Experienced Milford DCF Attorney